 A hospital may provide emergency medical care, diagnostic testing, intensive treatment, or surgery, which may or may not require admission.
 Older patients use hospitals more than younger patients; they have more admissions to the hospital from the emergency department and more and longer hospital stays, and they use more resources while in the hospital.

-In 2015, almost 57,000 adults over age 65 visited the emergency department (ED), and 33.6% of those patients were admitted to the hospital, a 20% decrease from the 42% admitted in 2006 (1 Emergency department care reference A hospital may provide emergency medical care, diagnostic testing, intensive treatment, or surgery, which may or may not require admission.
+In 2015, almost 57,000 adults over age 65 visited the emergency department (ED), and 33.6% of those patients were admitted to the hospital, a 20% decrease from the 42% admitted in 2006 (1 Emergency department care references A hospital may provide emergency medical care, diagnostic testing, intensive treatment, or surgery, which may or may not require admission.
 Older patients use hospitals more than younger patients... read more ).
 Older patients tend to be sicker.
-Some hospitals now have special geriatric EDs staffed with geriatric-trained nurses and physicians, which may be contributing to the reduction in hospital admissions (2 Emergency department care reference A hospital may provide emergency medical care, diagnostic testing, intensive treatment, or surgery, which may or may not require admission.
+Some hospitals now have special geriatric EDs staffed with geriatric-trained nurses and physicians, which may be contributing to the reduction in hospital admissions (2 Emergency department care references A hospital may provide emergency medical care, diagnostic testing, intensive treatment, or surgery, which may or may not require admission.
 Older patients use hospitals more than younger patients... read more ).
 More than 50% are prescribed new drugs.
 Older adults may use the ED as a substitute for primary care or may come because they are not receiving adequate attention from their primary care physician.
 ED visits are often caused by a breakdown in the social structure of a frail older patient—eg, absence or illness of their caregiver may result in people calling an ambulance rather than going to their physician's office.
-However, in many cases, the reasons for coming are true emergencies.
+However, in many cases, the reasons for visiting the ED are true emergencies.

 A visit to an ED may create more stress for older adults because there are typically no special accommodations for them (eg, quiet rooms, lower beds, extra pillows, indirect lighting).
 However, some hospital systems are creating special geriatric EDs, which are spaces in the regular ED dedicated to the care of older adults.
 These geriatric EDs have geriatric-trained physician and nursing staff as well as specialized equipment, such as gurneys with pressure-reducing mattresses that reduce risk of pressure injuries and improved lighting and acoustics to promote vision and hearing.

-About 30 to 40% of older patients who come to the ED are cognitively impaired but do not have a diagnosis of dementia; in 10%, cognitive impairment consistent with delirium is unrecognized.
+About 30 to 40% of older patients who visit the ED are cognitively impaired but do not have a diagnosis of dementia; in 10%, cognitive impairment consistent with delirium is unrecognized.
 When indicated (eg, if an older patient is having difficulty with orientation to person, place, or time), a standardized cognitive assessment How to Assess Mental Status The patient’s attention span is assessed first; an inattentive patient cannot cooperate fully and hinders testing.
-Any hint of cognitive decline requires examination of mental status (see Examination... read more should be done in the ED.
-However, a standardized cognitive assessment is appropriate for any older patient coming to the ED.
+Any hint of cognitive decline requires examination of mental status ( Professional... read more should be done in the ED.
+However, a standardized cognitive assessment is appropriate for any older patient visiting the ED.
 Cognitive impairment affects the reliability of the patient history as well as the diagnosis, increases the risk of delirium during a hospital stay, and must be considered when planning the patient’s disposition.
 Knowing whether onset of cognitive impairment is recent helps determine whether the impairment should be fully assessed in the ED.
 Cognitive impairment of recent onset may indicate sepsis, occult subdural hemorrhage, or an adverse drug effect.

 Suicide risk, fall risk, incontinence, and nutritional and immunization status should be assessed in the ED so that follow-up care can be arranged.